Hosting and deployment

 npx sanity undeploy

-Since the Studio consists of static HTML, CSS, and Javascript files and communicates with Sanity through our HTTP API, it can be hosted anywhere.
+Since the Studio consists of static HTML, CSS, and JavaScript files and communicates with Sanity through our HTTP API, it can be hosted anywhere.
 Popular hosting services like Vercel and Netlify make it possible to automatically deploy new versions of your Studio when you push it to code repositories like GitHub.

 There are two things you need to make sure of when hosting the Studio yourself or with a service:

-1. The server that delivers the Sanity Studio files needs to be configured for single-page application routing.
-This means if the requested URL path doesn't exist on the filesystem, it should serve index.html to allow the frontend router to handle the request.
-Most hosting services will have configuration options for this.
+- The server that delivers the Sanity Studio files needs to be configured for single-page application routing.
+This means if the requested URL path doesn't exist on the filesystem, it should serve

-2. The domain where the Studio is hosted must be added as a valid domain in the project's CORS settings.
-For security, the Sanity API ensures that only approved Studios are allowed to communicate with your project.
+to allow the frontend router to handle the request.
+Most hosting services will have configuration options for this. - The domain for where the Studio is hosted must be added as a valid domain in the project's CORS settings.
+For security, the Sanity API ensures that only approved Studios can communicate with your project.
 This is in addition to other security measures such as user authentication, private datasets, and custom access rules.

 If you host with Sanity, this is automatically handled for you.
 If your host does not support single-page-application routing, you can add a redirect rule to make sure non-existent paths are redirected properly.
 Check the documentation for your provider or server software.